pimoroni/automation-hat/README.md

 ./install.sh --unstable
 ```

-In all cases you will have to enable the i2c bus:
+In all cases you will have to enable the I2C bus (and SPI for Automation HAT Mini):

 ```
 sudo raspi-config nonint do_i2c 0
+sudo raspi-config nonint do_spi 0
 ```

 ## Documentation & Support